philipptempel/latex-boilerplate/README.md

 I prefer to have my glossaries in a separate directory rather than within my content directory.
 Thus, you may also want to throw all your glossaries into this directory.

 ### images

 In contrast to figures, images are all documents that can be thought of as being pre-compiled.
 This includes anything from `png`, `jpeg`, `pdf` to `eps` or `ps` files.
 Whenever the object to be drawn does not consist of textual markup, it is considered an image and will be kept in the `images/` directory.

 ### listings

 Some documents may also include source code listings.
 These floating environments should be treated much like any other floating environment: separate markup from content.
 Your markup of a listing goes into the corresponding `tex`-file inside the `content/` directory while the actual content/data goes into the corresponding `tex`-file inside the `listings/` directory.

+### preamble

+Use this directory to put any preamble configuration of your document into.
+Be it additional packages you need to load, configuration of loaded packages like `siunitx`, layout adjustments or macro/environment definitions.

+If you prefer, keep your different configuration files separate i.e., have one for loading packages, one for macro definitions, one for environment definitions, one for loading TikZ libraries.
+You get the idea.

 ### tables